 Absent a contract of employment, “at-will employment” is the predominant employment relationship in the United States.
 Under the system, an employer can fire an employee for good reason, bad reason, or no reason at all.
 However, an employee may not be fired for an illegal reason, such as racial, gender, or other types of discrimination forbidden by law.
 And an employer can’t retaliate against an employee who complains about illegal discrimination by his or her employer.

-How can you deal with on the job discrimination?
+How can you deal with job discrimination?
 Here are some tips.

 Tip #1: Information is the Key!